dasileker/responsive-page/README.md

 # Source Page:
-This assignment consists of making [this](https://thenextweb.com/) Clone page of Teardown Designe.
+This assignment consists of making [this](https://thenextweb.com/) Clone page of TNW page.

 # Live Version:
 The demo page can be found [here](https://raw.githack.com/dasileker/responsive-page/page/index.html)